Caleb & Brown

 Rebalance Your Portfolio (If Needed)

-Portfolio rebalancing is the process of adjusting your asset allocation to match your original risk and reward profile.
+Portfolio rebalancing is the process of adjusting your asset allocation to match your original risk reward profile and goals.
 Doing so enables investors to rebalance risk by buying into (or selling out of) different assets.
 Rebalancing can take place at any time, but it is common for investors to do so as market conditions change.

 During a bull market - a period of time where the majority of investors are buying and asset prices are rising - some investors may opt for a more aggressive approach with a stronger allocation of high-risk, high-reward assets.